-Join Sean Adams for an in-depth discussion in this video Using balance and tension to create a dynamic layout, part of Foundations of Layout and Composition.
+Join Sean Adams for an in-depth discussion in this video Using balance and tension to create a dynamic layout, part of Graphic Design Foundations: Layout and Composition.

 In everyday life, I enjoy balance and do my best to avoid tension.
 In design, however, the opposite is true.
 Balance and tension are two opposing aspects that keep the viewer's interest.
 When used successfully, they disappear and the solution feels exactly right.
 When we watch a tight rope walker we feel the tension and balance.
 It's exciting to see because we know the danger of falling.
 Watching someone walk across a room tends to be less thrilling.